 Under Running Crane

-often called “underhung,” because the crane wheels are supported by the bottom flange of the crane runway beams acting as the crane rail.
-These types of cranes can allow you to maximize your facility’s floor space for production and storage of material because they are supported from the ceiling trusses or the roof structure.
+Often called “underhung,” because the crane wheels are supported by the bottom flange of the crane runway beams acting as the crane rail.
+These types of cranes can allow you to maximize your facility’s floor space for the production and storage of material because they are supported by the ceiling trusses or the roof structure.
 Or, they can be designed to utilize an existing support structure (if adequate), or run on a newly-engineered support structure.

 Overhead crane types: Electric overhead crane comparison:

 - Based on Safe Working Load: Double girder cranes can lift the loads up to 500Tcapacity.
-Single girder cranes are suitable for the low safe working load.
-Because of extra girder in double girder cranes load distributed in two girders and hence double girder cranes can carry safer working load than single girder cranes.
+Single girder cranes are suitable for the low-safe working load.
+Because of the extra girder in double girder cranes load is distributed in two girders and hence double girder cranes can carry a safer working load than single girder cranes.

-- Based on Span: For longer span, the double girder cranes are used whereas single girder cranes are useful for smaller span.
+- Based on Span: For a longer span, double girder cranes are used whereas single girder cranes are useful for a smaller span.

 - Based on Application: Double girder cranes are efficient for intensive use.
-Because of the rigidity of the structure, they are used in extreme conditions like lifting the molten metals.
+Because of the rigidity of the structure, they are used in extreme conditions like lifting molten metals.
 Single girder cranes are used for irregular and light use.
-They are used in small workshops, storage area, etc.
+They are used in small workshops, storage areas, etc.

 - Based on Long Travel Speed: The single girder cranes are suitable for lower long travel speed whereas the double girder cranes can run with higher long travel speed.

-- Based on Cost: In general, the single girder cranes are less costly than the double girder cranes.
-Double girder cranes consist of more walkways, other accessories which add the cost.
+- Based on Cost: In general, single girder cranes are less costly than double girder cranes.
+Double girder cranes consist of more walkways and other accessories that add to the cost.
 Single girder cranes cost less in many ways, only one cross girder is required, the trolley is simpler and installation is quicker.

-EOT Crane Working Principle system consists of three working movements: crane hook up and down lifting, trolley lateral movement and crane long traveling longitudinal motion.
+Overhead Crane Working Principle system consists of three working movements: crane hook up and down lifting, trolley lateral movement, and crane long traveling longitudinal motion.